 • Please read the College's Social Media & E-Safety Policy in conjunction with this document.

-• The College will endeavour to both filter and monitor all internet usage within the College in a responsible and transparent way in order to ensure and maintain the safety of staff and students.
+• The College will endeavour to filter all internet usage within the College in a responsible and transparent way in order to ensure and maintain the safety of staff and students.

 3.19 Wearing of Identity Badges